Dibyendu-21/Image-Protest/README.md

 ## Models

-3 models were used for soving this multifold task.The 1st model was used to filter out the protest from non-protest image.
+3 CNN models were used for soving this multifold task.The 1st model was used to filter out the protest from non-protest image.
 The second model was used to predict the presence of visual attributes from Protest Images.
 Violence score was calculated from these weighted visual attributes.
 The 3rd model was used to predict the presence of a protest leader and if present was used to localize the protest leader by drawing a bounding box around him.

 ## Results